ufs-community/ufs-mrweather-app/docs/UsersGuide/source/introduction.rst

 Directory Structure
 ======================
 The ``ufs-mrweather-app`` :term:`umbrella repository` structure is determined by the ``local_path`` settings contained within the ``Externals.cfg`` file.
 After ``manage_externals/checkout_externals`` is run (see :numref:`Chapter %s <quickstart>`), the specific GitHub repositories described in :numref:`Table %s <top_level_repos>` are cloned into the target subdirectories shown below.
-Directories that will be created as part of the build process appear in parentheses and will not be visible until after the build is complete.
-Some directories have been removed for brevity.
+Directories that will be created later as part of the build process appear in parentheses and will not be visible until after the build is complete.
+Some files and directories have been removed for brevity.

 .. _dir-str: